Early Fault-Tolerant Quantum Algorithms in Practice: Application to Ground-State Energy Estimation: Review of the LT algorithm

 \end{problem} In other words, we aim to decide if the ground state energy obeys $\lambda_0 \in [x-\delta,\,x+\delta]$.
 By answering this question, an approximation of the ground state energy can be found via binary search over an energy grid \cite{Lin2022}.
 The LT algorithm does this by first approximating the cumulative distribution function (CDF)

-of the spectral measure, with error $\epsilon$ related to the precision as $\epsilon = \delta/\tau$, with a Fourier series whose moments can be obtained on a quantum computer.
+of the spectral measure, with error $\epsilon$, with a Fourier series whose moments can be obtained on a quantum computer.
+In the following, we adopt the choice of Ref.~\cite{wan_randomized_2022} which relates the error to the precision as $\epsilon = \delta/\tau$, which has the advantage of defining a relative precision.
 We can then extract the eigenvalues of the Hamiltonian, since they appear as discontinuities, or \textit{jumps}, in the CDF, as shown as an example in Fig. \ref{fig:ex} for the periodic four\hyp\ and eight\hyp spins XXZ chain with $J_x=-J_z=1$, using a random initial state.
+We note that using a random initial state here emphasizes the challenges for larger systems when high-quality initial states can be challenging to prepare.
+The main observation to draw from this example is that it is challenging to identify discontinuities when the quality of the initial state deteriorates, e.g. for large system sizes; addressing this regime is a core aspect of this work.

-The main observation to draw from this example is that it is challenging to identify discontinuities for large system sizes when the spectrum becomes continuous; addressing this is a core aspect of this work.
 The computation of the CDF involves convoluting the Heaviside step function $\Theta(x)$ with the spectral density $p(x) = \sum_k p_k \tilde{\delta}(x-\tau \lambda_k)$, which gives $C(x) = p(x)*\Theta(x)$.
 This quantity can be computed coherently using quantum signal processing \cite{QSP, QETU}.
 However, for the early fault-tolerant regime, we instead compute its approximation as a Fourier series by evaluating Fourier moments on the quantum computer and then adding them, weighted by the Fourier coefficients, on a classical device.
-To do this, first, a Fourier series approximation of the error function $\erf{(\cdot)}$, with precision controlled by the parameter $\beta$, can be found as \cite{wan_randomized_2022}
+To this end, we first approximate the smoothed Heaviside function as a Fourier series,